-“The impact of Ecodesign cannot be emphasized enough” states Wim Ros, Sales Manager for Nortek Global HVAC Belgium.
+“The impact of Ecodesign cannot be emphasized enough” states Andy Field, Sales Manager for Nortek Global HVAC.
 “These guidelines introduce strict norms for energy related products.
 From 2018, any product that does not comply with these requirements, may no longer be marketed and sold within the EU.

 “Essentially, all affected products need to comply with either Lot 20 or Lot 21, plus the motor efficiency ErP regulation.Requirements will apply to both new installations and replacements of existing systems.
 An impact that cannot be ignored.
 In the remaining months, the entire industry must inform and prepare itself.”

 Reznor products, manufactured by Nortek Global HVAC, are also affected by the new Directive.
 This is why Nortek has prepared a fact sheet that summarizes the new requirements, the affected products, the consequences and the timing of the Ecodesign Directive.

 “Since the Directive was announced, Nortek has worked tirelessly to offer customers heating and cooling systems that not only comply with the requirements, but that also limit costs and inconveniences for the customer as much as possible,” Andy Field continues.
 “What’s more, our experts are ready to advise distributors, installers and users about the Directive.”